-Step 3 - If satisfaction is not reached in Step 2, the employee or bargaining representative may represent the grievance, in writing, to the Board of County Commissioners within fifteen (15) working days following receipt of written decision in Step 2.
-Upon receipt, the Board of County Commissioners or, at its option, the County Administrator shall conduct the grievance hearing within fifteen (15) working days of receipt of the grievance.
-The Step 3 decision shall be issued within fifteen (15) working days following the date of the hearing.
-In the absence of the County Administrator, the Chair of the Board of County Commissioners, or designee, shall conduct the Step 3 grievance hearing.
+Step 3 - If satisfaction is not reached in Step 2, the employee or bargaining representative may represent the grievance, in writing, to the Chair of the Board of County Commissioners within fifteen (15) working days following receipt of written decision in Step 2.
+Upon receipt, the Chair of the Board of County Commissioners or, at his/her option, the County Administrator shall within fifteen

+(15) working days schedule a grievance hearing and within thirty (30) working days hear the grievance.
+The Step 3 written decision shall be issued within fifteen (15) working days after the grievance hearing.